-Once identified, the Assistant Dean of Medical Education will initiate the Feed Forward process.
-A meeting will be convened including an Assistant Dean of Student Affairs, the Assistant Dean of Medical Education, the Director of the course in which student had problems identified, the director of the upcoming course, a member of remediation team, and the student.
-Students will be offered the opportunity to bring an advocate of their choosing to the meeting.
-If the student is in a Longitudinal Integrated Clerkship, the Feed Forward policy would not be necessary within the Clerkship phase but could still be utilized as students' transition from pre-clerkship to clerkship, or clerkship to post-clerkship phases of the medical school curriculum.
-The goal of the meeting is to discuss student's strengths and challenges, devise a plan for clinical placements, develop a plan to be implemented by the course director with the support of the remediation team, delineate clear benchmarks for achievement, and develop a contingency plan if more advanced remediation expertise is needed.
-At a minimum, information will be used by the upcoming course director to strategically place students in settings or with faculty who can best support growth and learning plans and will require the course director to do more regular check in with the teaching faculty/team and with the student throughout their course.
+The meeting will be organized by the Chair of the TPC and will include the student, their COMPASS guide, the relevant course director/s in the upcoming Phase, the Assistant Dean of Medical Education in the upcoming Phase, a Dean Representative from the Office of Student Life, a member of the Professionalism Committee if applicable, and a remediation specialist.
+Students will be offered the opportunity to bring an additional advocate of their choosing to the meeting.

+The goal of the Educational Handoff meeting is to discuss student's strengths and challenges, develop a plan to be implemented by the course director with the support of the remediation team, delineate clear benchmarks for achievement, and develop a contingency plan if more advanced remediation expertise is needed.
+At a minimum, information will be used by the upcoming course director to strategically place students in settings or with faculty who can best support growth and learning plans and will require the course director to do more regular checkins with the teaching faculty/team and with the student throughout their course.
 For students already receiving remediation services through OSL, a plan for continuing these services in the new learning environment will be discussed.
-This information and planning will be outlined on a Student Learning Prescription which will be signed by all participants.

-The meeting will conclude with a plan to revisit student progress at the conclusion of the course, or a decided upon time point for longitudinal courses.
-At this time point, if the student and the faculty group concur that the student has progressed in her or his areas of deficiency and is no longer "at risk", no further feed forward will occur to future courses or faculty.
-However, if the deficiencies are still present, a new group meeting may be convened to feed forward to the next clinical course, more formal remediation may be enacted, or other steps may be taken to support student success in the clinical environment.
+The meeting will conclude with a plan to revisit student progress at a decided upon time point.
+At this time point, if the student and the faculty group concur that the student has progressed in her or his areas of deficiency and is no longer "at risk," no further Educational Handoffs will occur to future courses or faculty.
+However, if the deficiencies are still present, future group meeting may be convened, more formal remediation may be enacted, or other steps may be taken to support student success.

 It is critical that a limited number of faculty participate in oversight and information sharing to protect students from negative bias.
-Course directors participating in Feed Forward meetings will recuse themselves from grading decisions.
-Other faculty evaluating a student may be made aware of limited information shared in Feed Forward meeting with the student's permission, recognizing that skills can often be best coached by faculty who are notified in advance of specific growth areas.
-While all attempts will be made to avoid situations in which a course director involved in a Feed Forward meeting with a student is placed in a supervisory clinical role in the future with that student, this may not be entirely avoidable in all courses.
+Course directors participating in feed forward meetings will recuse themselves from grading decisions.
+Other faculty evaluating a student may be made aware of limited information shared in Educational Handoff meetings with the student's permission, recognizing that skills can often be best coached by faculty who are notified in advance of specific growth areas.
+While all attempts will be made to avoid situations in which a course director involved in an Educational Handoff meeting with a student is placed in a supervisory clinical role in the future with that student, this may not be entirely avoidable in all courses.
 In that event, the course director will serve in only a teaching and supervisory role and will not provide clinical evaluations.